Socialism, Capitalism and Political Economy

 Diversified Investors Protects Capital

-from making continuing poor decisions.
-When inefficiencies occur and affected industries adjust or lose to new efficient ones.
+adjust or lose to new efficient ones.

-Joseph Schumpeter called this “creative destruction.”
-This efficiency may generate a rapid, intense crises which may lead to social unrest, chaos, and repression.
+which may lead to social unrest, chaos, and repression.

-Will Politics protect top 0.1%
+Will Politics continue to protect top 0.1%

-Abolishing Greed and State Minimization fantasies aside, the two systems have more or less merged.
+Abolishing Greed and State Minimization fantasies aside,

 Capitalists and socialists both accept private investment.
 Both expect economic growth and more taxes paid.
 Both capitalism and social democracy imposed taxes to cushion crisis dislocations.